ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 <br>

-For more details, access the full standard technical sheets at <a href="https://exxponentialllc.github.io/miniliftDIY/2010ADAStandards.pdf" target="_blank">2010 ADA Standards for Accessible Design</a>.
+*Note: See the full standard at <a href="https://exxponentialllc.github.io/miniliftDIY/2010ADAStandards.pdf" target="_blank">2010 ADA Standards for Accessible Design</a>*.

 <br>

 **Minilift installation** <br>
-Installing Minilift is a very **quick** and **simple** operation.
+The installation of a Minilift elevator is a very quick and simple operation.
 The **civil work** to prepare for the installation of the equipment is also very simple.

 The execution of the civli work is the client's responsibility and basically consists of:
 - Drill a square hole between the two floors served by Minilift;